![]() |

 Outlaws of Medieval Scotland: Challenges to the Canmore Kings, 1058-1266 by R. Andrew McDonald.
 Demonstrates that the Canmore kings maintained their power through crushing rivals.

 Kenneth by Nigel Tranter.
 Novel about King Kenneth Mac Alpin (Macalpine).
-Out of print, but available from Alibris.

-Books About British Royal History
+Books About English Royal History

 Books About the Royal House of Hanover